01. QANTAS 787-9 premium economy San Francisco to Melbourne

 In summary, the Vietnam Airlines A350 business class product is light years ahead of their A321 regional business class product (as it should be).
 These A350-900’s are the current flagship of the Vietnam Airlines fleet, so it seems only fitting that they feature their newest and most up to date business class offering.

-Thoughts on the Vietnam Airlines business class dinner service
+Humble thoughts on the dinner service

 To be perfectly honest, the combination of not being hungry in the slightest and feeling incredibly sleepy made the dinner service on tonight’s flight somewhat lackluster.
 That’s not to say that the cabin crew didn’t do an amazing job – because they did.
 Especially given the fact that this was a relatively short red eye flight and they knew that most passengers wanted to sleep as soon as possible.